mawngo/go-batch/README.md

 	// here the batch.AddToSlice[int] will add item to the slice.
 	//
 	// A batch can be anything: slice, map, struct, channel, ...
-	// The library already defined some built initializers and mergers for common data types,
+	// The library already defined some built-in
+	// initializers and mergers for common data types,
-	// but you can always define your own initializer and merger. processor := batch.NewProcessor(batch.InitSlice[int], batch.AddToSlice[int]).
+	// but you can always define your own initializer and merger. setup := batch.NewProcessor(batch.InitSlice[int], batch.AddToSlice[int]).
 		// Configure the processor.
 		// The batch will be processed when the max item is reached
 		// or the max wait is reached.
-		Configure(batch.WithMaxConcurrency(5), batch.WithMaxItem(10),
+		Configure(batch.WithMaxConcurrency(5),
-			batch.WithMaxWait(30*time.Second))
+			batch.WithMaxItem(10), batch.WithMaxWait(30*time.Second))

 	// Start the processor by specifying a handler to process the batch,
-	// and optionally error handlers.
+	// and optionally additional run configuration.
-	// This will create a batch.Running processor that can accept item. runningProcessor := processor.Run(summing(&sum))
+	// This will create a *batch.Processor that can accept item. processor := setup.Run(summing(&sum))

 	for i := 0; i < 1_000_000; i++ {
 		// Add item to the processor.
-		runningProcessor.Put(1)
+		processor.Put(1)
 	}
-	// Remember to close the running processor before your application stopped.
+	// Remember to close the processor before your application stopped.
 	// Closing will force the processor to process the left-over item,
-	// any item added after closing is not guarantee to be processed. if err := runningProcessor.Close(); err != nil {
+	// any item added after closing is not guarantee to be processed. if err := processor.Close(); err != nil {
 		panic(err)
 	}
 	if sum != 1_000_000 {